Van het coronavirus tot een overdaad aan latex: dit waren de meest opvallende momenten tijdens de fashion weeks

 Zo viel de uitbraak van het coronavirus in Noord-Italië samen met de Milaanse modeweek, wat reden genoeg was voor Giorgio Armani om zijn show achter gesloten deuren te houden zodat bezoekers niet besmet konden raken.
 Pers en potentiële kopers konden in de plaats daarvan een livestream volgen via de website, Instagram en de Facebookpagina van het Italiaanse modehuis.

 Tijdens enkele shows op de Parijse modeweek werden dan weer verschillende toeschouwers met mondmaskers gespot.
-De modeweken van Seoul, Beijing en Shanghai werden dan weer afgelast of uitgesteld door het coronavirus.
+De modeweken van Seoul, Beijing en Shanghai werden afgelast of uitgesteld door het coronavirus.

 Dior die een show hield geïnspireerd op de #MeToo-beweging